friedt/kenteken-check-NL-RDW/README.md

 1. JavaScript (class or iife, with same functionality)
 2. HTML5

-The function 'kentekenCheck' returns true if a valid pattern is found, otherwise it returns 'XX-XX-XX', no vowels are accepted and no other characters that RDW described.
+The function 'kentekenCheck' returns true if a valid pattern is found and formats it, otherwise it returns 'XX-XX-XX', no vowels are accepted and no other characters that RDW described.
 Licenses with AA(Kingdome) and CD(corps diplomatique) are ignored in this function, characters C and Q are not allowed.

 # CSS